An eight-step “cross examination”

 Here’s how I would approach it:

-- Let’s say we want to establish a set of rules of preferable human behavior that lays out what people should or should not do (= ethical framework).
+- Let’s say we want to establish a set of rules of preferable human behaviour that lays out what people should or should not do (ethical framework).
 Do you agree that at the very least the framework you come up with in the end should NOT allow for the mass genocides, enslavement, or displacements of large number of peaceful people by others?
 Do you agree that we can safely say that a framework that prevents mass genocide, imperfect and improvable as it may be, is at the very least better than one that DOES allow for such depredations?

 So what I want to establish here is a sine qua non for any ethical framework.
 Everyone knows that people will not always follow rules with perfection, that’s a given.
-But let’s make the assumption, for the sake of the opposing side’s potential arguments, that people do follow the ethical framework we come up with with 100% perfection.
+But let’s make the assumption, for the sake of the opposing side’s potential arguments, that people do follow the ethical framework we come up with with complete perfection.
 Shouldn’t we make sure at the very least that under that assumption the framework does not allow for any of the unspeakable horrors that we have seen throughout history?
-Given that people don’t follow any framework with 100% precision, surely if it already allows for mass murder under perfect compliance, then how can it possibly be viable once people start deviating from the rules proposed?
+Given that people don’t follow any framework with complete precision, surely if it already allows for mass murder under perfect compliance, then how can it possibly be viable once people start deviating from the rules proposed?

 If you can’t get the other person to agree with you on this, then there really is no point continuing the discussion.
 As you will notice reading on, agreement on this point eliminates certain tricks that dishonest and inconsistent people tend to use whenever they have no more arguments to support their ethical framework.